 Medical Editor: John P. Cunha, DO, FACOEP

-Havrix (hepatitis a vaccine, inactivated) is used to help prevent the Hepatitis A disease in adults.
-It is recommended for adults who have risk factors for getting Hepatitis A, including: being a homosexual male; having chronic liver disease; using intravenous (IV) drugs; receiving treatment for hemophilia or other bleeding disorders; working in a research laboratory or around animals (especially monkeys) where you may be exposed to the hepatitis A virus; or being in an area where there has been an outbreak of hepatitis A. It is a vaccine.
-Common side effects include pain/redness/swelling at the injection site, fever, tiredness, headache, nausea, and loss of appetite.
+Havrix (hepatitis a vaccine, inactivated) is a vaccine used to help prevent the Hepatitis A disease in adults.
+Havrix is recommended for adults who have risk factors for getting Hepatitis A, including: being a homosexual male; having chronic liver disease; using intravenous (IV) drugs; receiving treatment for hemophilia or other bleeding disorders; working in a research laboratory or around animals (especially monkeys) where you may be exposed to the hepatitis A virus; or being in an area where there has been an outbreak of hepatitis A.

 Our Havrix (hepatitis a vaccine) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.